- Preparing for Graduate School

 - About Us

 The Office for Diversity in Graduate Education (ODGE) administers the DOVE Fellowship.
-The fellowship is awarded to approximately 20 first-year students from underrepresented groups (U.S. citizens or permanent residents).
-The fellowship provides a $22,500 stipend, tuition at regular graduate school rates (up to 14 credits per semester), and subsidized health insurance for one academic year.
-Graduate programs must nominate prospective students by 12:00 noon, Friday, January 31, 2014.
+The fellowship is awarded to approximately 15 first-year students from underrepresented groups (U.S. citizens or permanent residents).
+The fellowship provides a $25,000 stipend, tuition at general graduate rates (up to 14 credits per semester), and subsidized health insurance for one academic year.
+Graduate programs must nominate prospective students by 4:30 P.M., Monday, January 30, 2017.
 Students who wish to be nominated must contact the Director of Graduate Studies in advance.
-The recipients of the DOVE Fellowship are encouraged to participate in the Community of Scholars Program (COSP).
-For further information please contact Patricia Jones Whyte in ODGE at 612.625.6858 or firstname.lastname@example.org.
+For further information please contact ODGE at 612.625.6858 or email@example.com.